jfmrod/MAPseq/README.md

 ## 4. HISTORY
+1.2.4 (27 May 2019)
+- Added "-ignoreEmptyTax" option.
+Prevents 2nd hits with missing taxonomic labels (uncertain annotation) from decreasing the confidence of the top hit assignment.

 1.2.3 (2 Oct 2018)
 - Fixed missing newline causing last sequence to be missed, added assert on empty sequences
 - Fixed double hits reported when classifying long queries (>1200bp)